bars0um/devhelper-rails/README.md

 - to limit the chaos involved I forced temperature to 0
 - to have some reference for determinisim I set some seed
+- despite the various guardrails, model quality is key here.
+I've attempted to make the code as flexible as possible so as to make it easy to add guardrails.
+The logic mainly involves creating an instruction, sending it to the LLM, receving a response and processing it.
+From here you either feed more info to the LLM based on an update_queue of files that need to be handled or you fall back to user input.

 # How this works